 Simple English definitions for legal terms

-Read a random definition: law firm
+Read a random definition: buying on margin

 Per curiam: This is a Latin term that means "by the court."
 It is used when a court makes a decision without identifying which judge wrote the opinion.
 Per curiam decisions are usually short and deal with issues that are not very controversial.
 They are not always unanimous and can have additional opinions.
 The Supreme Court issues per curiam decisions in only a small percentage of cases.